redmod-team/profit/doc/run_system.rst

 scheduler *Slurm* instead of the local system.
 With the *Slurm Runner* each run of the simulation is scheduled as a job with groups of runs being scheduled as *job arrays*.
-The scheduler can be queried at specified intervals (preferably longer intervals to reduce the load on the scheduler) to detect failed or cancelled jobs.
+The scheduler can be queried at specified intervals to detect failed or cancelled jobs.
 Parallelised simulations using *OpenMP* are supported, as well as passing arbitrary options through to the *Slurm* scheduler, like the job’s required memory.
 By default the *Slurm Runner* generates a *Slurm script*, but it